arvvoid/plugin.video.hbogoeu/README.md

 PLEASE IF YOU ARE REPORTING AN ISSUE PROVIDE Kodi Debug Logs: https://kodi.wiki/view/Log_file/Easy .
 Without a full log is difficult or impossible to guess what's going on.

-REQUIRMENTS:
-*  Kodi 18+
-*  script.module.kodi-six (should get installed automatically in Kodi 18+)
-*  script.module.requests 2.12.4+ (should get installed automatically in Kodi 18+)
-*  script.module.pycryptodome 3.4.3+ (*might require manual instalation on most Linux/MacOS systems, see install instructions)
-*  script.module.defusedxml 0.6.0+ (should get installed automatically in Kodi 18+)
-*  inputstream.adaptive 2.3.18+ (recommended most recent version, should get installed automatically in Kodi 18+)
-*  script.module.inputstreamhelper 0.4.2+ (should get installed automatically in Kodi 18+)
-*  Libwidevine 4.10.1440+

 ## Download/Install instructions

 * Install from the Kodi add-on repository
 * Follow the setup wizard at first add-on run
 * *OPTIONAL: Configure additional preferences in the add-on config*
-* The Add-on should download the inputstreamhelper Add-on which will handle all the DRM install for you if needed
+* The Add-on should download the inputstreamhelper Add-on which will help with inputstream.adaptive and DRM setup if needed
+* The add-on will auto-update from repository as soon as a stable release is available
-* *OPTIONAL: On OSMC/Raspbian/Debian you might have to install some dependency manually from shell, but first try to run the add-on, if you get a message informing you that pycryptodomex is missing perform this steps (or consult specific pycryptodomex install instructions for your distribution/platform):*
+* *MIGHT BE NECESSARY: On OSMC/Raspbian/Debian you might have to install some dependency manually from shell, but first try to run the add-on, if you get a message informing you that pycryptodomex is missing perform this steps (or consult specific pycryptodomex install instructions for your distribution/platform):*
 ```
 sudo apt update
 sudo apt install build-essential python-setuptools python-pip libnss3 libnspr4
 sudo pip install wheel pycryptodomex
 ```
-* The add-on will auto-update from repository as soon as a stable release is available

 ## Manual Download/Install